Skip to main content

 Written by Lauri Potka

-One of the most important outcomes from Marketing Mix Modeling is the Return on Investment (ROI) for marketing investments.
-This is sometimes also referred to as ROMI (Return On Marketing Investments) or mROI (Marketing Return On Investment).
-ROI is a key metric in measuring marketing's performance, and enables comparing media (or campaigns) against each other in financial terms.
+One of the most important outcomes from Marketing Mix Modeling is the Return on Investment (ROI) for as a total for all media investments, but also separately for each channel.
+ROI is sometimes also referred to as ROMI (Return On Marketing Investments) or mROI (Marketing Return On Investment).
+ROI is a key metric for measuring media performance, and enables comparing financial performance of ad platforms, channels, and campaigns.

 Reading ROI charts: Overview